This is Your Body on Stress

 As you can see, learning how to trigger your body’s parasympathetic (aka “rest + digest”) system is an important part of learning how to de-stress.

-Over the next few weeks, I’m going to be sharing actionable tips, techniques, and strategies that you can use to help you combat your everyday stress.
-This is such a MASSIVE and chronic problem in our culture today (ESPECIALLY after the last few years), I wanted to make sure to provide you with real world tips that will help you in your life.
+Throughout this blog, my goal is to be share actionable tips, techniques, and strategies that you can use to help you combat your everyday stress.
+This is such a MASSIVE and chronic problem in our culture today (ESPECIALLY after the last few years), I want to provide you with real world tips to get off the stress rollercoaster.

 Here are some other quick and easy practical tips: